somadaze/htmethod/README.md

-## Domain/url files should have one per line.

 ## REQUIRES: Tested on python3

-## Bugs for sure, I'm still trying to find more ways to break it - currently if you enter a domain that your IP
-## is banned from, the tool hangs, so that is the first fix to come.
+Bugs for sure, I'm still trying to find more ways to break it - currently if you enter a domain that your IP is banned from, the tool hangs, so that is the first fix to come.